H.R. 6553: TIER Act of 2025

 Why it matters

-The biggest trigger in H.R.
-6553 jumps from $250 billion to $370 billion in assets.
-That means banks in the gap could face lighter federal oversight, and the bill would keep pushing those thresholds higher every five years based on GDP.
+The biggest oversight trigger in H.R.
+6553 climbs from $250 billion to $370 billion in assets — a $120 billion jump.
+Banks that land in that gap would face lighter federal scrutiny, and the thresholds would keep ratcheting higher every five years as the economy grows.

 H.R.
 6553 Bill Summary